spierre91/katacoda-scenarios/time-series-monolithic/step1.md

 `git clone https://github.com/spierre91/katacoda-scenarios`{{execute}}

-Next we need to go into the folder corresponding to the data aggregation lab:
+Next we need to go into the folder corresponding to the monolithic time serie analysis lab:
 `cd katacoda-scenarios/time-series-monolithic`{{execute}}

+We start by importing necessary packages:

 `from statsmodels.tsa.api import SimpleExpSmoothing`{{execute}}